-Prior to joining Jones Day, Courtney served as a law clerk in the U.S. District Court for the District of Arizona and then as a law clerk in the U.S. Court of Appeals for the Ninth Circuit, where she assisted in the disposition of federal appellate matters.
+Prior to joining Jones Day, Courtney served as a law clerk in the United States District Court for the District of Arizona and then as a law clerk in the United States Court of Appeals for the Ninth Circuit, where she assisted in the disposition of federal appellate matters.

 - University of Iowa (J.D. with high distinction 2014; Articles Editor, Iowa Law Review); Vassar College (B.A. in Biology 2008)